drexed/lite-ruby/docs/ENUMERABLE.md

 `drop_last_if`
 ------
-drops the last number of elements of a collection while it meets a criteria.
+Drops the last number of elements in a collection while it meets a criteria.

 ```ruby
 [].drop_last_if(&:odd?)        #=> []